Parent Welcome Booklet

 Daycare hours of operation: Monday – Friday, 6:30am – 6:00pm

-Discovery Playhouse Children’s Society provides a full educational component (part time daycare option) Monday thru Thursday.
-Children should arrive at the Daycare room by 9:00am September thru June.
-Please note if your child is enrolled in Buzzing Bees we are unable to allow them to enter the program before 9:00am due to staff/child ratio.
-Please wait in the lobby until Staff open the door.
+Discovery Playhouse Children’s Society provides a full educational component Monday thru Thursday.
+Children should arrive at the Daycare room by 8:30am September thru June.

 -Unless specified by the teacher, all personal toys should stay at home with the exception of Show & Tell and casual Fridays.
 Your child will be given a date for their show and tell.